 - If you want to download just the core software, click the Download Drupal zip or download tar.gz link, and save the file to your local machine.

-If you want to download a distribution, click the Distributions icon or link, choose a distribution from the list, click through to its project page, and click the link to download a zip or tar.gz file to your local machine.
-The link looks like this:
+- If you want to download a distribution, click the Distributions icon or link, choose a distribution from the list, click through to its project page.
+On the project page click the link to view the release notes for the latest release, and click the link to download a zip or tar.gz file to your local machine.

 - Upload the downloaded file to your hosting account.
 Log in to the control panel and navigate to the HTML directory.
 Save the file there.